-Currently, she is a doctoral student at the CACREP-accreditated counselor education and supervision (CES) program at the University of the Cumberlands.
-Her research interests are multiculturalism, health disparities, marginalized populations (specifically Black Americans), mental health provider implicit bias and gendered racism.
+Currently, she is a doctoral candidate at the CACREP-accredited counselor education and supervision (CES) program at the University of the Cumberlands.
+She works as adjunct faculty in the Philadelphia region to instruct and provide clinical supervision to counselors-in-training.
+Her research interests are multiculturalism, health disparities, marginalized populations (specifically Black Americans), emerging adults, mental health provider implicit bias, and gendered racism.